wehlutyk/thesis/content/4-discussion.md

 and we see no reason to consider a priori that the two approaches would be incompatible.

 In current practice however, the fact that CAT gives so much autonomy to a contentful notion of representation encourages empirical approaches to use a code model and give context a minimal role (i.e. a representation is an encoding of some content).
-Most applications thus strip down the context-dependence of CAT, thus bypassing the motivation for Relevance Theory in the first place.
+Most applications thus strip down the context-dependence of CAT, thereby obviating the need for Relevance Theory in the first place.
 By not seeing that the contents of a representation are inherently contextual and constructed in interaction, one reduces the cultural evolution process to a simple accumulation of interpretations that do not rely on context: such a simple model depicts representations as being straightforwardly interpreted into mental versions (with some degree of transformation through reconstruction) then produced anew as public versions (again with some degree of transformation), and the circulation and tranformation of representations creates a dynamical system with attractors.
 As we just saw, both the Enactive approach and RT show that taking context into account drastically changes the picture.